 17. Explain Three Recent Repair and Maintenance Incidents You Have Worked On

 The interviewer uses this question to evaluate your level of experience in tackling repair and maintenance work.

 Tip #1: Describe three recent repair works you have handled

 Tip #2: Be honest and give a complete answer

 First, I recently sealed several wall cracks that appeared on one side of the store building.
 An epoxy repair kit came in very handy.
 Second, a roof leaking incident was experienced in one of the company offices.
-I was called upon to fix the issues and I did it expertly using caulk.
+I was called upon to fix the issues, and I did it expertly using caulk.
 Lastly, service was due for one of the binding equipment at one of our subsidiaries.
-I serviced it and made it to operate optimally again.
+I serviced it and made it operate optimally again.

 18. What are Your Strengths?

 Here, the interviewer seeks to know the abilities related to this job that will benefit the employer.

 Tip #1: Mention some of your strengths that relate to the job

 Tip #2: Be sincere and go straight to the point